Akash-1kumar1/SOLID_Principles/README.md

 The Dependency Inversion Principle states that:
 - a).
 High level module should not depend on low level modules.
 Both should depend on abstractions
 - b).
 Abstractions should not depend on details.
 Details should depend on abstractions.
+The first part of this principle reverses traditional OOP software design.
+Without DIP, programmers often construct programs to have high-level (less detail, more abstract) components explicitly connected with low-level (specific) components to complete tasks.

+DIP decouples high and low-level components and instead connects both to abstractions.
+High and low-level components can still benefit from each other, but a change in one should not directly break the other.

+The advantage of this part of DIP is that decoupled programs require less work to change.
+Webs of dependencies across your program mean that a single change can affect many separate parts.